This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (177°C).

-• In a small bowl, combine the blackberries, sugar, flour, and lemon juice.
-Mix well.
+• In a small bowl, mix the blackberries, sugar, flour, and lemon juice.

-• In another small bowl, mix together the flour, oats, and brown sugar.
-Add the butter.
-Use a fork or your fingers to blend the softened butter into the dry ingredients until the mixture is crumbly and well combined.
+• In another bowl, combine the flour, oats, and brown sugar.
+Add the butter and use a fork or your fingers to mix until crumbly.

-• Spread the topping evenly over the blackberries and place the ramekin on a rimmed baking sheet to catch any drips during baking.
+• Sprinkle the topping over the berries.
+Place the ramekin on a rimmed baking sheet.

-• Bake for 30 to 35 minutes, until the topping is golden and the filling is bubbly.
+• Bake for 30–35 minutes, until the topping is golden and the filling is bubbling.

 Notes

-• Use Fresh Ingredients: Fresh blackberries give the best flavor, but frozen and thawed are a good alternative.
+• Use Fresh or Frozen Berries: Fresh blackberries have the best flavor, but thawed frozen berries work too.

-• Mix Topping Well: Ensure the butter is well-incorporated into the dry ingredients for a crumbly texture.
+• Mix Topping Thoroughly: Blend the butter in well for a crumbly, crisp texture.

-• Serve Warm: This crisp is best served warm from the oven.
+• Serve Warm: Best enjoyed fresh from the oven.

 Nutrition